Bernard Giles

-Bernard Eugene Giles (born April 9, 1953) is an American serial killer and rapist who killed five girls and women in Titusville, Florida between September and November 1973.
-Following his arrest, he fully admitted his guilt and was sentenced to several life imprisonment terms in 1974.
+Bernard Eugene Giles (born April 9, 1953) is an American convicted serial killer and rapist who murdered five girls and women in Titusville, Florida, in late 1973.
+After his arrest in December of that year, he fully admitted his guilt and was sentenced to serve several life imprisonment terms in 1974.

 Early life

 Giles was born on April 9, 1953, in a Titusville family with three other children.
-His parents led a law-abiding lifestyle and were described as good, caring parents, thanks to which Giles had a happy childhood and grew up in a stable home.
+His parents led a law-abiding lifestyle and were described as not very good at parenting.
 Most of his friends described him in a very positive manner.
 He attended Titusville High School, where he took an interest in visual arts.
 He achieved some success in this field, but soon lost interest in studying as a whole.
-Due to chronic absenteeism and poor academic performance, he was forced to leave school at age 16, after which he mastered the trade of an electrician and began working.
+Due to chronic absenteeism and poor academic performance, he was forced to leave school at age 16.
+He then mastered the trade of an electrician and began working.
 In 1972, he married 17-year-old Leslie Jo Ann, who gave birth to a daughter in July 1973.